Shagain/Classes-js/readme.md

 # JavaScript

-Here i have practised my first java first class.
+Here i have practised my first java class.

 I have  created different classes so the i have got enough different classes scenarios.